-If you are using the FICO® Decision Management Platform, your projects are automatically backed up.
+If you are using FICO® Platform, your projects are automatically backed up.

 To review the status of your backups, click Admin on the main Xpress Workbench menu.
-The Backup status page is displayed for the current DMP component - Xpress Workbench.
+The Backup status page is displayed for the current component-Xpress Workbench.
 It presents a list of backups, their Start times, their Status and their Durations.